Kansas State vs. Florida Atlantic Predictions & Picks - NCAA Tournament Elite Eight

 Spread & Total Prediction for Kansas State vs. Florida Atlantic

-Kansas State is 23-10-0 against the spread this season compared to Florida Atlantic's 21-11-0 ATS record.
-A total of 18 out of the Wildcats' games this season have gone over the point total, and 17 of the Owls' games have gone over.
-The two teams score an average of 154.2 points per game, 9.7 more points than this matchup's total.
-Kansas State has a 7-3 record against the spread while going 7-3 overall in the last 10 contests.
-Florida Atlantic has gone 7-3 against the spread and 9-1 overall in its last 10 games.
+Kansas State has put together a 23-10-0 record against the spread this season, while Florida Atlantic is 21-11-0.
+A total of 18 out of the Wildcats' games this season have hit the over, and 17 of the Owls' games have gone over.
+The two teams score 154.2 points per game, 9.7 more points than this matchup's total.
+Kansas State has a 7-3 record against the spread while going 7-3 overall over the last 10 games.
+Florida Atlantic has gone 7-3 against the spread and 9-1 overall in its last 10 contests.

-Put your picks to the test and bet on this matchup with BetMGM Sportsbook.
+Put your picks to the test and bet on college basketball with BetMGM Sportsbook.

 Kansas State Performance Insights

-- The 31.8 rebounds per game Kansas State averages rank 179th in college basketball, and are 1.6 more than the 30.2 its opponents grab per outing.
+- Kansas State ranks 179th in college basketball at 31.8 rebounds per game.
+That's 1.6 more than the 30.2 its opponents average.

-- Kansas State makes 7.1 three-pointers per game (209th in college basketball), while its opponents have made 6.5 on average.

 - The Wildcats' 95.4 points per 100 possessions on offense rank 134th in college basketball, and the 87.1 points they allow per 100 possessions rank 65th in college basketball.

-- Kansas State has committed 13.3 turnovers per game (311th in college basketball action) while forcing 14.3 (36th in college basketball).
+- Kansas State forces 14.3 turnovers per game (36th in college basketball) while committing 13.3 (311th in college basketball play).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.